ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-pricing-payment-billing.markdown

 {PANEL: Billing}

-Your Portal's [Billing tab](../cloud/portal/cloud-portal-billing-tab) summarizes your outstanding charges and past invoices.
+Your Portal's [Billing & Costs tab](../cloud/portal/cloud-portal-billing-tab) summarizes your outstanding charges and past invoices.
 Additional data you can see there includes Daily cost, Total cost, and the expected charge at the end of this month.